rdkcentral/Thunder/docs/utils/json.md

 All JSON documents should be defined as instances of `Core::JSON::Container`.

-The class will contains public variables for each JSON property that should be accessible.
+The class will contain public variables for each JSON property that should be accessible.
 In the constructor of the class, the `Add()` method should be called for each property to map the JSON object name to the variable.
 The class initialiser list should define sensible default values for each variable.

 If a key exists in the JSON document that does not exist in the C++ class, then it is silently ignored.